 The feasibility phase of our clinical trial is primarily designed to assess safety and provide indications of performance of the C-Pulse System in moderate to severe heart failure patients who suffer from symptoms such as shortness of breath and reduced mobility.
 We completed enrollment and implantation of 20 patients in the North American feasibility phase of our trial in the first half of 2011.
-In April 2011, the FDA approved an expansion protocol to allow us to implant up to 20 additional patients and add two additional centers to our feasibility study.
-We have not implanted any additional patients, and currently do not have plans to implant any additional patients, permitted by this approval.
-If we implant any additional patients permitted by the FDA's April 2011 approval, the patients would be part of our feasibility trial and not included in the results for our planned pivotal trial.
-The additional centers approved by the FDA in April 2011 for our feasibility trial might participate in our planned pivotal trial, but the protocol for our planned pivotal trial remains subject to FDA approval and the inclusion of any particular center in the pivotal trial cannot be determined with certainty at this time.
+In April 2011, the FDA approved an expansion protocol to allow us to implant up to 20 additional patients and add two additional centers to our feasibility study, but we have not implanted any additional patients permitted by this approval.